sebastiaan-dev/terraform-provider-bitwarden-secrets/README.md

 # Terraform Provider for Bitwarden Secrets

-This project builds a Terraform Proivder on top of Bitwardens [Secrets Manager CLI](https://bitwarden.com/help/secrets-manager-cli/).
+This project builds a Terraform Provider on top of Bitwarden [Secrets Manager CLI](https://bitwarden.com/help/secrets-manager-cli/).
 It allows for reading secrets into Data Sources, or managing secrets or projects through Resources.

 ## Requirements